Post

 “Plop, plop, fizz, fizz.
 Oh, what a relief it is!”

 “Exactly, but this is negative attention.
-What do you think gets more exposure?
-A well-crafted commercial, or a horrible one?
+They can sometimes be more effective than a well-crafted one.
 It’s called ‘negativity bias.’”

 “Super Bowl commercials are always good.
-Remember that Bud Light one with the bear?”
+Bro, remember that Bud Light one with the bear?”

 narrator from the sky into their subconscious